imnotcap/imnotcap/README.md

 ---
 ## I'm a Leading Manager and a Graphics Designer.

-- 🌱 Looking for developers.
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: https://refinedrp.net/ is on my mind.
 - ⚡ Looking for developers, for our project!